 Clear of houses, clear of crowds: a gap in the endless Sussex seaside settlement strip.
 To be honest, the only outstanding natural beauty we'll see will be our swimwear-clad ODL comrades frolicking in the foam, but that's doing the surroundings a disservice: the sand dunes are extensive, the arable fields expansive, the shingle beach exclusive and the azure sea...erm...expressive.
 The seclusion of the spot and the density of the dunes explain the beach's nudge-nudge notoriety for (unofficial*) naturism and naughtiness.
 There will also be a riverside walk, a historic hostelry and a cool beach cafe.
 Plus dogs are allowed on the beach, so Rover can run over the combers with his owner.

-Barnham: Prosperous and suburban, and almost synonymous with the railway junction, but the cul-de-sac to the south with church and manor house is delightful.
+Barnham: Suburbia, synonymous with the railway junction, but the cul-de-sac to the south with church and manor house is delightful.
 St Mary has a charming exterior and a rather bare interior.
 Origins around 1180.
 15th century French painted panel of St Genevieve.
-Barnham Court is a fine brick house in the Dutch manner of 1640, and so reminiscent of Kew Palace that the same designer is suspected.
+Barnham Windmill is brick tower mill of 1829; restored except for sweeps partially removed.

 Atherington: The southern part of Climping Parish and across the mouth of the River Arun from Littlehampton.
 One leafy, wayward street winding down to the sea, lined with beach cobble cottages.
-The pub, The Black Horse, is currently closed [thanks to David Bourner (Cornflower) for this info].
+The pub, The Black Horse, is currently closed so we'll go to The Oystercatcher which is a chain pub.

-Walking down Church Road in a southwesterly direction will take us out into the fields, then, turning east and southeast, we'll follow footpaths across arable fields to Bilsham.
-Heading further east, then south will take us to Elmer which is where we'll turn left, heading east, to walk along the coast.
+Walking down Church Road in a southwesterly direction will take us out into the fields and we'll follow footpaths south across arable fields to Flansham.
+Heading further east, through Ancton, then south will take us to Elmer which is where we'll turn left, heading east, to walk along the coast.
 The smart houses will end and the expanse of strategic gap will open up which we'll cross as far as the River Arun, but not before we've had lunch, a swim and a stop at the cafe.
-Turning north at the mouth of the Arun we'll follow its meanders past wharves and boatyards and past Ford Open Prison before we properly head through Ford village, its church and disused airfield.
-Some dreary industrial estates we'll pass before we reach Yapton, and then after that it's a little way further through fields before we need to walk on the pavement along the B2233 back to Barnham Station.
-Having said all that, we might do the walk anticlockwise rather than clockwise.
-In which case this order will be reversed.
+Turning north at the mouth of the Arun we'll follow its meanders past wharves and boatyards.
+We'll then turn west along Ferry Road, head back to Atherington, and after an unavoidable slog along the A259's cycle path we'll then cross fields heading northwest back to Barnham where the same route along Church Road will take us back to the station.

 My thanks go to Mark Wells (BrightonMarky) for suggesting this area for a beach walk.

-(Picture credits: Atherington Beach by Pierre Terre; St Mary, Barnham by Basher Eyre; Barnham Court by Ainslie, Minstrels' Barn, Church Lane, Barnham, by Hugh Craddock; Along the Coast from Atherington to Elmer by Basher Eyre; West Beach, Littlehampton by Robin Webster; The Black Horse, Climping by Stacey Harris; Sand Dunes by Simon Carrey; River Arun at Ford by Robin Webster; Footpath north of Ancton Lane by Peter Holmes; and Church of St Andrew, Ford by N Chadwick.
+(Picture credits: Atherington Beach by Pierre Terre; St Mary, Barnham by Basher Eyre; Minstrels' Barn, Church Lane, Barnham, by Hugh Craddock; Along the Coast from Atherington to Elmer by Basher Eyre; West Beach, Littlehampton by Robin Webster; Sand Dunes by Simon Carrey; River Arun at Ford by Robin Webster; Footpath north of Ancton Lane by Peter Holmes; and Littlehampton Fort by Rob Barrow.
 (All pictures licensed for reuse and sharing under Creative Commons.)